PUBLIC CHARTER SCHOOLS

 (a) Which provides for the conversion of any existing private or parochial school to a public charter school.

-(b) To a for-profit entity or any school which is operated by a for-profit entity, provided however, nothing herein shall prevent the board of directors of a public charter school from legally contracting with for-profit entities for the provision of products or services that aid in the operation of the school.
+(b) To a for-profit entity or any school that is operated by a for-profit entity, provided however, nothing herein shall prevent the board of directors of a public charter school from legally contracting with for-profit entities for the provision of products or services that aid in the operation of the school.

 (c) By the board of trustees of a school district if the public charter school’s physical location is outside the boundaries of the authorizing school district.